Guide to business credit card rewards

-Along with potential benefits like simplifying expense management and improving cash flow, business credit cards may let you earn rewards on all of your expenses.
-From cash back that could help offset everyday purchases to travel rewards that can benefit your business trips, credit cards with rewards incentivize your spending.
+Along with potential benefits like simplifying expense management and improving cash flow, business credit cards may also let you earn rewards on all your expenses.
+Whether it’s cash back that could help offset everyday purchases or travel rewards that can enhance your business trips, credit cards with rewards incentivize your spending.

 From choosing the right rewards to getting the most value, here’s what to know about business credit card rewards.

-• Depending on the type of business reward card you choose, you may be able to earn at a flat rate or within different tiered categories.
+Business credit card rewards programs typically allow you to earn cash back, miles or points at a flat rate or within different tiered categories.

 Business credit cards with rewards can help you earn cash back, miles or points each time you make a purchase.
 You can earn rewards on everyday business purchases and essentials, including travel.
 As your rewards accrue, you may be able to redeem them as statement credits or gift cards or put them toward travel expenses.

-Business credit card rewards are either a flat-rate or tiered program.
+Business card rewards are either a flat-rate or tiered program.
 With flat-rate rewards, you earn the same amount no matter what you’re purchasing.
 But with a tiered rewards program, you earn different amounts for different bonus categories.
-For example, the Capital One Venture X Business card offers 10X miles on hotels and rental cars, 5X miles on flights and 2X miles on all other purchases.
+For example, the Capital One Venture X Business card offers benefits like 10X miles on hotels and rental cars, 5X miles on flights and vacation rentals and 2X miles on all other purchases.

 Types of business credit card rewards